-We help clients address day-to-day compliance issues while taking a leading role in resolving matters with state boards of pharmacy and state-controlled substances agencies, the Drug Enforcement Administration, the Food and Drug Administration, and other state and federal agencies involved with compounding, home infusion therapy providers, and nuclear pharmacies.
+We help clients address day-to-day compliance issues while taking a leading role in resolving matters with state boards of pharmacy and state-controlled substances agencies, the Drug Enforcement Administration (DEA), the Food and Drug Administration (FDA), and other state and federal agencies involved with compounding, home infusion therapy providers, and nuclear pharmacies.
 Our lawyers’ intimate knowledge of the complex regulatory regimes that impact pharmacies and their breadth of experience in resolving compliance matters allows them to deliver timely strategic advice to clients regarding policies and enforcement trends and adjust their internal policies and procedures accordingly.

 We also represent pharmacies in billing compliance, enrollment, and credentialing matters related to Medicare, Medicaid, Tricare, Part D, and commercial payor plans, as well as in regard to governmental and commercial reimbursement audits.
 We bring years of experience in this area and an aggressive approach to defending pharmacies working in a complex billing environment.